chapagainmanoj/NoNotAgain/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable **Developer mode** (toggle in the top right)
 4. Click **Load unpacked** and select the folder
 5. Voilà!
-The extension icon should appear—click it to add/remind notes
+The extension icon should appear click it to add/remind notes

 ---